 The undergraduate programs in education require the simultaneous completion of a content major.
 Programs are designed to provide a strong liberal arts or sciences background, a subject area major, a behavioral/social science sequence, and significant professional preparation for an early childhood special education teacher (P-3), an elementary teacher (K–6), a secondary school teacher (9-12), and as a subject area (K–12) teacher.

-Those students wishing to earn certification to teach in a subject area (9-12) are required to simultaneously complete the requirements of both the B.A. program in Education and one of the B.A. programs in Art, English, Foreign Languages/Spanish concentration, History, History and Political Science, Music, or Political Science; or to simultaneously complete the requirements of both the B.S. program in Education and one of the B.S. programs in Biology, Chemistry, Chemistry (Physical Science), or Mathematics.
+Those students wishing to earn certification to teach in a subject area (9-12) are required to simultaneously complete the requirements of both the B.A. program in Education and one of the B.A. programs in Art, English, English/Creative Writing concentration, Foreign Languages/Spanish concentration, History, History and Political Science, Music, or Political Science; or to simultaneously complete the requirements of both the B.S. program in Education and one of the B.S. programs in Biology, Chemistry, Chemistry (Physical Science), or Mathematics.

 Endorsements are available for students who wish to enhance their knowledge base, as well as to improve their marketability in today’s job market.
 The Education endorsements include: